Updated: 14 July 2022

 Monitoring your account to detect fraud and financial crime.

 Our legal basis for our use of automated decision making is to enable us to fulfil our contract with you or because we have a legal obligation to do so.

 How long do we keep your data?

-We may transfer and store the data we collect from you to organisations outside the European Economic Area (EEA) and the United Kingdom (UK).
-When we do this, we make sure that your data is protected and that:
+We may transfer and store your data outside the European Economic Area (EEA) and the United Kingdom (UK).
+When we do this, we ensure that:

-The country or organisation has adequate data protection laws in place, in accordance with the European Commission / UK;
+The country or organisation processing the data has adequate data protection laws in place, in accordance with the European Commission / UK;

-Curve and the other organisation(s) have formally agreed to data protection clauses in a written contract with the organisation, approved by the European Commission.
+Curve and the other organisation(s) have formally agreed to data protection clauses in a written contract, as approved by the European Commission / UK.

 How can you contact us?

 You’re most welcome to drop us an email at email@example.com to exercise a right, ask a question, lodge a complaint or offer a suggestion.

 We encourage you to contact us directly if you aren’t happy with how we’ve handled a request or another data protection matter.